CerisWhite/Orchis/README.md

 # Orchis
 Orchis is a QoL/Mod-focused server implementation/private server made with express for the game Dragalia Lost, which reached its End of Service on December 1st, 2022.
 It is designed to run in low-resource environments such as a Chromebook/ChromiumOS with less than 2GB of available RAM using nothing but the static 18.13 or higher NodeJS runtime.

-All of the Character/Dragon/Wyrmprint/etc. data used by the server is found in `Library/IDMaps/` with the English name associated for ease of reference.
+All of the Character/Dragon/Wyrmprint/etc. data used by the server is stored in the relevant file in `Library/Module/`.

 As stated, this server has some QoL changes (e.g. does not implement certain gacha mechanics like stamina).
 For a complete server project with all the moving parts, see this server's counterpart project [Dawnshard](https://github.com/SapiensAnatis/Dawnshard).